-AVI has increased its exposure to CHRY by 1.8% since our last update, in connection with planned shareholder engagement targeting the trust.
+AVI has increased its exposure to CHRY by 1.8% since our last update, in anticipation of forthcoming activist measures targeting the trust.
 Alongside other shareholders representing approximately 27% of the share register, AVI wrote to CHRY's board requesting that the trust's continuation vote be brought forward by one year, to be held at the 2026 AGM.
 While additional shareholders expressed support for the initiative, some were unable to formally endorse AVI's letter.

 In response, CHRY's board proposed a resolution at the 2026 AGM to reaffirm its existing capital allocation policy.
-If this resolution does not pass, no new investments will be made prior to the 2027 AGM, when the formal continuation vote will take place - effectively turning the 2026 vote into a de facto vote of confidence in the trust's current strategy.
+If this resolution fails to pass, no new investments will be made prior to the 2027 AGM, when the formal continuation vote will take place - effectively turning the 2026 vote into a de facto vote of confidence in the trust's current strategy.